-The next step in the process is to invest long term.
-This doesn’t just mean to invest until you reach your goal.
-It also means to stay invested even when the market is dropping as well as invest on a regular basis.
+The next step in the process is to invest long-term.
+This doesn’t just mean investing until you reach your goal.
+It also means staying invested even when the market is dropping as well as investing on a regular basis.

 I know to some of you this might sound odd.
 Why would you stay invested and keep investing when the market is dropping and you are losing money?

 The answer is simple.
 You do not know what is going to happen in the market tomorrow.
 No one does.
 So even though the market is dropping today, it could rise tomorrow.
 Or it could fall more.

 By staying invested, you are taking advantage of the market rising.
 Need more proof?
 Here is an excellent study that was done by JP Morgan that shows investors’ returns when they try to time the market.